Panfactum LogoPanfactum

 Default: []

-Description: Whether to prevent pods from being scheduled on the same instance types
+Description: Whether to enable anti-affinity to prevent pods from being scheduled on the same instance type

 Type: bool